-It is considered that the current Board members expertise appropriately satisfy the necessary skill sets identified in the Skills Matrix.
+Alumina Limited positions its board to have all critical areas covered by more than one director to allow comprehensive debate on vital topics while maintaining board diversity.
+It is considered that the current Board members' combined expertise appropriately satisfies the necessary skill sets identified in the Skills Matrix.